in28minutes/SpringMvcStepByStep/README.md

 - Split TodoController into different Controllers
 - Use same TodoController for both updates and new todo
 - Functionality to mark a Todo as complete

+##Future Things To Do
+- Unit Tests - WTF - why are they not here in the first set?